TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 **How We Use the Information We Collect**

-We and our service providers collect and use information to provide you with a customized interactive experience and to make our Services more valuable to you.
+We and service providers working on our behalf collect and use information to provide you with a customized interactive experience and to make our Services more valuable to you.
 We also may use the information we collect for fundraising purposes to support our Member stations and public media mission.
-NPR and our service providers also may use the information collected through our Services:
+NPR and service providers working on our behalf also may use the information collected through our Services:

 *   To manage, administer and improve the NPR Services.
 *   To respond to your questions or messages.